Myra-Security-GmbH/terraform-provider-documentation/docs/ip_filters.md

 To manage IP filters, you need a domain and a subdomain (DNS record).
 You can create a new domain and DNS record, import existing ones or load existing ones as a data source as described in the [Manage domains documentation](./domains.md) and [Manage DNS records documentation](./dns_records.md).

+You can create 3 different types of IP filters:
+* BLACKLIST
+* WHITELIST
+* WHITELIST_REQUEST_LIMITER

 ## Create a new IP filter
 To create a new IP filter, you have to add a new `resource` to the `ip_filters.tf` file.
 ```hcl